 Getting off to a flying start made easy for entrepreneurs and start-ups

 Not only does PostFinance offer entrepreneurs and start-ups attractive services and free workplaces, but also the opportunity to collaborate in certain areas.
 In this way, exciting business ideas are developed together.

 Free start-up package and support with setting up a company

 Regardless of which sector they operate in or whether they are setting up a sole proprietorship, limited liability company or private limited company, PostFinance helps entrepreneurs and start-ups to get up and running with attractive products, expertise and services.
-Start-ups benefit from free basic services in the first year, for example, which cover day-to-day financial requirements.
-This includes a business account, the PostFinance Card in CHF and euro as well as e-finance, while other offers at special terms and conditions can be added too.
+With the start-up package, company founders can benefit from a free business account in CHF and EUR with e-finance for two years.
+The start-up package can be supplemented with further special offers at special conditions.
 PostFinance also provides invaluable support with setting up a company through its partnerships with the Institut für Jungunternehmen (IFJ) and Netnotar.

 Getting your business off to a flying start at the start-up space in Schlieren

 Once the company has been set up, the question of a suitable workplace is often raised.
 Regular dialogue with like-minded people can prove decisive, particularly for start-ups operating in an innovative environment.
 This is why PostFinance provides free workplaces at the start-up space in Schlieren twice a year.
 In this inspiring environment, start-up companies can also use meeting and workshop facilities at reduced rates within a modern infrastructure to get their business on the right track together with their own team, customers and investors.